The House Next Door

 The suggestion that Big Baby references the work of Barbara Keane seems like a stretch; her eyes looks like perfectly average-sized doll eyes to me, nothing like Keane's waifs.
 The Dali analogy is interesting (the materialist inversion of softness and hardness is apt), though I'm not sure this is really a "reference."
 (If the animators were referencing anything, I'd think it was the facial disarticulations of late-period Picasso).

 The rest of the review is comprised of empty invective.
-There's an obligatory swipe at the "shill critics" who have praised the film.
+There’s an obligatory swipe at the “shill critics” who have praised the film.
 In characteristic fashion, White rails against his colleagues en masse but does not substantively engage a specific argument by a specific writer.
-Ultimately though, it's the swipes he takes at the audience that are most objectionably nasty: viewers who enjoyed TS3 are "brainwashed," "suckers," "saps," and (my personal favorite) "non-thinking children."
+Ultimately though, it’s the swipes he takes at the audience that are most objectionably nasty: viewers who enjoyed Toy Story 3 are “brainwashed,” “suckers,” “saps,” and (my personal favorite) “non-thinking children.”
 Take that, kids!

 So where does this leave us?
 By my count there are about three declarative statements in this entire piece that are not categorically inaccurate.
 The rest is a seething tissue of factual errors, self-negating examples, glaring elisions, logical inconsistencies, specious industrial analysis, mystifying rhetorical constructions and basic grammatical errors.
 It speaks for itself.
 As White's critical hero and much invoked "mentor" Pauline Kael once said in an interview, "No one should trust any critic who does not take the art form he is writing about seriously enough to write a decent paragraph.
 I simply do not trust the observations of people who write sloppily or in illiterate hyperbole."
 Of course, all of these mistakes would be far less objectionable if they weren't used to prop up some of the most misanthropic mudslinging that any "professional" reviewer has passed off as criticism since, well, the last outrageous thing Armond wrote.